Catherine Stockell has over 30 years of experience in the practice of trademark and copyright law.

-For the first half of her career, prior to joining Fish, Catherine was a partner at an IP firm where her practice focused primarily on trademark litigation, representing clients and their brands in a variety of industries including food and beverage, tobacco, sporting goods, nutritional products, healthcare, financial services, personal care products, office supplies, home and construction.
-Catherine now counsels clients on the adoption of new marks and brand strategy; clearance, adoption, registration and protection of trademarks and copyrights in the United States and abroad; trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board in the U.S. Patent and Trademark Office; enforcement activities, including trademark and copyright protests, takedowns, and UDRP proceedings; defense of her clients’ brands and marketing activities; negotiating successful settlement agreements; and licensing, mergers, acquisitions, divestitures and secured financings.
+For the first half of her career, prior to joining Fish & Richardson, Catherine was a partner at an intellectual property law firm where her practice focused primarily on trademark litigation, representing clients and their brands in a variety of industries, including food and beverage, tobacco, sporting goods, nutritional products, healthcare, financial services, personal care products, office supplies, homes, and construction.
+Catherine now counsels clients on the adoption of new marks and brand strategy; clearance, adoption, registration, and protection of trademarks and copyrights in the United States and abroad; trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board in the U.S. Patent and Trademark Office; enforcement activities, including trademark and copyright protests, takedowns, and UDRP proceedings; defense of clients’ brands and marketing activities; negotiating successful settlement agreements; and licensing, mergers, acquisitions, divestitures, and secured financings.

 She has considerable experience in innovative trademark strategies in both the U.S. and abroad, including the development, protection and registration of so-called non-traditional trademarks.
-Catherine’s extensive background allows her to provide clients with strategic advice respecting brand development, management and protection, licensing, and where required, litigation, appeals, and settlement.
+Catherine’s extensive background allows her to provide clients with strategic advice respecting brand development, management and protection, licensing, and, where required, litigation, appeals, and settlement.

 The Scotch Whisky Association and The Black Watch Regiment v.
 Majestic Distilling Company, Inc. – successful defense of trademark infringement action against use of the BLACK WATCH mark for line of distilled spirits; obtained award of attorney fees; U.S. Supreme Court denied appellants’ petition for certiorari on issue of attorney fees.